Sales demos are often the most pivotal moments in the sales process.

 Demonstrating a product and its benefits without the required context in place will give the impression that you have a solution in search of a problem.

-The research revealed that successful demos are most commonly conducted in an “upside down pyramid” manner.
+As we covered earlier, research revealed that successful sales demos are most commonly conducted in an “upside down pyramid” manner.

 They start with the conclusion, rather than end with it.